willfindlay/COMP5900T-Notes/midterm/midterm.md

     - below R1 exclusive, we can execute but must transition to $r'$
     - between R1 and R2 inclusive, we can execute without transition
     - below R3 inclusive, we can execute if and only if a gate allows us to transition to $r'$
+- transitioning back to original ring is also mediated
+    - ring return gates

 #### MLS (Multi-Level Security)